Priv.-Doz. Dipl.-Ing. Dr.techn. Bernhard Scheichl

 Interests

-- High-Reynolds-number flows (boundary layer theory)
+- High-Reynolds-number flows (boundary layers, wall-bounded/separated turbulent shear layers)

-- Flow on a rotating disc (generation of hydraulic jumps)
+- Rotating-disc flows (generation of hydraulic jumps)

 - Lubricant flow (cavitation, film rupture, inertia effects, mixed/boundary lubrication)

-- Applied mathematics (singular perturbation methods)
+- Applied mathematics (asymptotic analysis, singular perturbation methods)

 - Numerical mathematics